harryprayiv/chase/README.md

 on the same key.
 The current workaround is to leave the secondary main unannotated.
 The fix is to key annotations by file path instead, which would be a backwards-compatible addition.

+Class and instance declarations render only their head line in the `data decls` section.
+Class method signatures are extracted separately as top-level signatures and appear in the signatures section.
+Instance method bodies are dropped, consistent with how chase treats function bodies elsewhere.

+Standalone deriving declarations and pattern synonym declarations are not currently extracted.
+If a module's public surface depends on either, that surface will not appear in chase output.

 ## Why this and not Haddock?